A digital service for healthy behaviors

 Title

-Longlife Active- an individually tailored digital service to promote healthy and sustainable behaviors supported by AI
+An individually tailored digital intervention to promote healthy and sustainable behaviours supported by AI

 Background